AX-MMD/kk-plap-generator/README.md

 * Copy the exact Name of that interpolable.
 * Copy the exact Time of that keyframe.

-NOTE: If the apex is in between 2 keyframe, always take the keyframe on the right.
+NOTE: If the apex is in between 2 keyframes, always take the keyframe on the right.

 > In PLAP generator
 * The generator needs the Name and Start Time of the interpolable to use as reference.

-    Exemple:
+    Example:

     Your interpolable "Pos Waist" is part of a group(s), and the reference keyframe is at 00:02.454
      __________